batuhanbilginn/makr-ai/README.md

 You can create all the tables you need with the `sql function` that I cretead in the `sql` folder of the repo.
 You can use the `create-tables.sql` file in the `sql` folder of the repo to create the tables.
 Remember that you must enable the `pg_vector` extension before creating the tables.

-You can use `create-index.sql` to automatically create user profiles on sign up.
+You can use `create-profile.sql` to automatically create user profiles on sign up.

 After you create the embedding column, you should create an `index` based on this column.
 You can use the `create-index.sql` file in the `sql` folder of the repo to create the index.